Mobile menu

 Men with type 2 refractory celiac disease also appear to experience intestinal lymphoma more often than women.

 Men with celiac disease may have gonadal dysfunction, which could complicate fertility issues.
 Semen issues (such as sperm morphology, number and mobility issues) found in men with celiac disease improved after following a gluten-free diet.
-Unfortunately, few recent studies have been conducted on celiac disease and male infertility.
+A 2025 review of studies that investigated celiac disease and infertility in men found conflicting conclusions and recommended that more research in this area is needed.

 Testing & Diagnosis of Celiac Disease in Men